 Meet the artists who will be in our lineup in Guinea together for the first time!

-Youssouf has taught countless devoted students around the world the beauty and energy of Guinea dance.
+Youssouf has taught countless devoted students around the world the beauty and energy of ballet style and traditional Guinea dance.

 Trained in dance, singing and dundun drums in the ballet G’bassikolo, one of the most prominent ballets of Guinea, she traveled and performed all over the country.
 In 2006 she traveled to France, where she gained fame as one of the most talented dancers of her generation.
 Currently she is a singer and dancer in the well-known group Wamali Percussion and teaches at festivals and dance workshops throughout Europe and South America.
 Particularly appreciated for her unique style, she is feminine and seductive, energetic, and strong.
 In addition,she has a great ability to improvise, superior agility, as well as a great sense of humor.